How to bet on the NFL: Point spreads, totals, parlays and more

 Player props involve betting on individual outcomes in a game.
 The prop market is robust, giving bettors plenty of ways to wager on a game in addition to the spread, total and moneyline.

-Let’s use the Bills again as an example and run through some common prop types that sportsbooks make available for each game.
+Let’s use the Bills again as an example and run through some common props that are available each game.

 There are a number of different quarterback props listed every week.
-For instance, you can wager on how many touchdowns you think Allen will throw, how many completions he will make, or how many yards he will toss for.
-The operator will set a total and you can select whether he will go over or under that number.
+You can wager on a QB's touchdowns, completions and yards.
+You'll be offered a total and you can select whether he will go over or under that number.

 These types of over/under props are also available for running backs and receivers.
 Common props you will see for these players centre around their yards totals, receptions, and rushing attempts.